spotbot2k/pimcore-simple-forms/docs/024_Using_AJAX.md

 # Using AJAX

 Any form can be send via AJAX if it is neccessery for your UX.
-You will have to implemente a [custom controller](./021_Using_custom_controller.md) for it to work properly.
+You will have to implement a [custom controller](./021_Using_custom_controller.md) for it to work properly.

 Create a simple JavaScript file